This story was originally published February 21, 2017 and updated in January 2018. Updates include newly calculated income limits.

 So most of what the city is eyeing now is mixed-income housing.
 This is where a developer uses public subsidies to build apartments and then sets some aside as workforce housing.

-The city council just voted to sell some land to a developer committing to 120 affordable housing units.
+Last year, for example, the City Council voted to sell some land to a developer committing to 120 affordable housing units.

 [Agenda story: Finally, Charlotte is making a good deal on affordable housing]

 The thing is, in mixed-income housing, sometimes the developers use different percentages of the median income to calculate their rates.
 In this case, the developer is looking at 120 percent of the median income, which would be more than $80,000 before taxes.

 So not rich by any means, but also far wealthier than must of Charlotte’s working poor.
 The rent would be $2,000 by the standard calculation.

 The city is also subsidizing construction of some affordable homes in Grier Heights, offering down payment assistance and other assistance to families making less than 80 percent of the median income.